12. House Buying Fees & Taxes in France

-Clearly, depending on your circumstances there may be other professional fees payable - solicitor, avocat, financial advisor, building surveyor, land surveyor.
+Clearly, depending on your circumstances there may be other professional fees payable - estate agent, solicitor, avocat, financial advisor, building surveyor, or land surveyor.
 If a land surveyor is required it is not unusual for their fees to be met by the seller, or at least shared.

 In addition, if you require specialist advice, or there are complicated clauses to be included in the sale contract, over and above the general contract provisions that ordinarily apply, you may also be asked to pay additional notaire fees on top of the basic charge.

 Generally, a notaire should and will absorb these extra responsibilities within the basic charge, but this cannot always be guaranteed.
 However, the notaire is legally obliged to advise you in advance if an additional charge is payable.
 They are not permitted to simply bill you for extra fees without prior notice.
 If you have any doubt about it, then ask.

 There are also a number of ancillary disbursements payable by the notaire that arise, mainly from land registration, enquiries to the local Council, and to the national rural land agency (called SAFER).
 They will normally only total a few hundred euros.

 In paying the bill some of the ancillary disbursements will be estimated.
 Normally the notaire will ask for more money in disbursements than are necessary, to protect themselves against any shortfall, but you will eventually receive a refund of any surplus when the property is finally registered with the land registry.
 This can, however, take a a year or more.

 In the next section we consider the house buying stamp duty land registration taxes that are payable in France.